Phantas0s/devdash-doc/content/reference/_index.md

 Many screenshot are included for you to see directly how DevDash can look like.

+## Loading a Configuration

+By default, devdash will search for a dashboard configuration in these folder, in that order:

+* The current directory you're in
+* `$XDG_HOME_CONFIG/devdash/`
+* `$HOME/.config/devdash/`

+You can display your dashboard as follow: `devdash -c <dashboard_name>`.
+You can give an absolute path instead of a filename, too.

 ## DevDash Widgets

 Each widget depend on a service: the name of the widget will determine the service links to it.